szw/vim-bufferlist2/README.md

 About
 -----

-Upon keypress this script display a nice list of buffers on the left (or at the bottom), which can be selected with mouse or keyboard.
+Upon keypress this script display a nice list of buffers at the bottom (or on the left), which can be selected with mouse or keyboard.
 As soon as a buffer is selected (`Return` (or `s`, `v`, `t`), double click) the list disappears.